gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 Release 1.0

-**Note:** As part of its comprehensive initiative *Data for Sustainability* (for more information, see [List of GS1 Germany standardisation projects](https://www.gs1-germany.de/gs1-standards/weiterentwicklung/gremienprojekte/)), numerous suppliers, retailers and solution providers from differnt sectors are currently developing an implementation guideline for the EUDR.
+**Note:** As part of its comprehensive initiative *Data for Sustainability* (for more information, see [List of GS1 Germany standardisation projects](https://www.gs1-germany.de/gs1-standards/weiterentwicklung/gremienprojekte/)), numerous suppliers, retailers and solution providers from different sectors are currently developing an implementation guideline for the EUDR.
 Once the latter is published, this GitHub repository will be archived.

 ## Introduction